Expatriates in the United Arab Emirates: Brazilians

 Brazilians in the United Arab Emirates are the third largest community of Brazilians in the Middle East (after Israel and Lebanon) and are mainly expatriates and professional footballers.
 In 2002, up to 235 Brazilians were reported living in the country (Abu Dhabi and Dubai).
 These figures increased ten-fold, with data disclosed by the embassy of Brazil in Abu Dhabi putting the number as high as 2,000 by 2010.
 Most immigrants are pilots, stewards and technicians working with the two main airlines in the country, Emirates and Etihad.
 The Emirates airline alone has over 100 Brazilian pilots and 600 stewards.
 Brazil also has a large business presence in the UAE, with representative offices for several construction companies, exporters and banks.

 Footballers from Brazil top the list of foreigners playing in the UAE Football League.
 The UAE remains a popular touring destination for many Brazilians and airlines provide links between both countries.

 As of 2020, there are 5,500 Brazilians living in the country.

 Canadians

 Around 41,000 Canadians live in the United Arab Emirates as of 2017.
 There is a Canadian Club in Dubai.
+There is also a Canadian University in Dubai.

 Colombians

-Over 14,000 Colombians live in the United Arab Emirates, primarily in Dubai.
-They are one of the biggest growing communities in the country, and are one of the biggest Latin American community in the country.
-They work in the tourism sector in Dubai as footballers.
+Around 8,500 Colombians live in the United Arab Emirates, primarily in Dubai but also in Abu Dhabi.
+They are one of the fastest growing communities in the country, and are the biggest Latin American community in UAE.
+They work in multiple sectors including hospitality, tourism, sports, security, oil and gas, customer service, advertising and other industries.
+Also, UAE has attracted Colombian football players such as Kevin Agudelo (Al Nasr) and Daniel Pedrozo (Al Wasl) as well as cyclists running for UAE team Emirates such as Sebastian Molano and Alvaro Hodeg.